 Properties:

-Cast AlNiCo: Typically has lower magnetic properties (in terms of coercivity and remanence) compared to sintered AlNiCo.
-It tends to have a lower density and may exhibit some dimensional variability due to the casting process.
+Cast AlNiCo: Generally has higher properties than sintered AlNiCo.
+Cast AlNiCo tends to have a lower density and may show some dimensional variation due to the casting process.

-Sintered AlNiCo: Generally has higher magnetic properties, including coercivity and remanence.
-It also tends to have a higher density and better dimensional accuracy due to the nature of the sintering process.
+Sintered AlNiCo: Generally has the ability to make smaller and more complex products.
+Sintered AlNiCo also tends to have a higher density and better dimensional accuracy due to the nature of the sintering process.

 Applications:

-Cast AlNiCo: Suitable for applications where intricate shapes are needed or where magnetic strength is not the primary concern.
+Cast AlNiCo: Suitable for applications where complex shapes are required or magnetic strength is not a primary consideration.
 Commonly used in instruments, sensors, and small motors.

-Sintered AlNiCo: Preferred for applications requiring strong magnetic performance, such as sensors, relays, and certain types of electric motors where high stability and strength are critical.
+Sintered AlNiCo: Suitable for applications that require complex shapes or less demanding magnetic strength, such as sensors, relays, and certain types of motors, where high stability and strength are critical.

 Cost and Availability: